-Inspection and sampling under: regulation 33 which requires roads, tracks and landings to be managed and aligned to divert water runoff to stable ground and away from areas of constructed fill, and to minimise disturbance to earthflows and gullies; regulations 26 and 65 associated with sediment management; regulations 28 and 55 addressing accelerated erosion, stream obstruction, or diversion of water flow; regulations 31, 56, and 67 addressing sediment and stormwater controls; regulations 36-46 for river crossings (fish passage, effects on other structures, erosion and sediment control and discharges); regulations 32 and 55 regarding site stabilisation; regulation 58 regarding quarrying; and regulation 68 regarding restrictions on how harvesting can occur, on any riparian margin or adjacent to water bodies.
-Includes travel time, inspection and notice:
+- a) regulation 33 which requires roads, tracks and landings to be managed and aligned to divert water runoff to stable ground and away from areas of constructed fill, and to minimise disturbance to earthflows and gullies - b) regulations 26 and 65 associated with sediment management - regulations 28 and 55 addressing accelerated erosion, stream obstruction, or diversion of water flow

-- \$736 per inspection - \$102 per upstream and downstream sample for colour, turbidity, and suspended solids, if conditions are appropriate.
+- d) regulations 31, 56, and 67 addressing sediment and stormwater controls - regulations 36-46 for river crossings (fish passage, effects on other structures, erosion and sediment control and discharges) - f) regulations 32 and 55 regarding site stabilisation - g) regulation 58 regarding quarrying - regulation 68 regarding restrictions on how harvesting can occur, on any riparian margin or adjacent to water bodies. - \$696 per inspection (8 hours) - \$102 per each upstream or downstream sample for colour, turbidity, and suspended solids, if stream conditions are appropriate.